 King James 1st is a traditional English mulberry, dating from the reign of James 1st in the 17th century.
 It is also widely known as Chelsea.

 It remains the most popular of mulberries, and is notable for the flavour of the fruits.
-The fruits are a black/red colour, and should ripen in the middle of the mulberry season - around the end of August in southern England.
+These are a black/red colour, and should ripen in the middle of the mulberry season - around the end of August in southern England.

 Please fill in the details below and we will let you know when King James 1st mulberry trees are back in stock.

 Delivery period: Pot-grown trees can be delivered from September onwards.
 Bare-root trees can be delivered from mid-November onwards.
 Within those periods you can specify your preferred month of delivery during the checkout process.
 It is best to order as soon as you can to ensure items are reserved for you.

 *Mature size: Height shown is the approximate height of the tree when mature (after 5-10 years), not the height when supplied.
 See photos of trees as supplied.
 Actual mature heights may vary considerably dependent on your local conditions and training and pruning regime.